0nix/ggj21/twine/evidence_questioning.md

 As you come closer and closer to the cell, there's some trepidation... some excitement from a place you don't know very well.

-The cells of Central had a small letterbox windows that allowed people in the hallway to look at the people inside, but they did not allow the same from the cells.
+The cells of Central had small letterbox windows that allowed people in the hallway to look at the people inside, but they did not allow the same from the cells.
 In front of you is such a window, corresponding to the door of cell that contained Nadine Leitzka.

 You couldn't help yourself.
 You had to look in there no matter what.

-There is this praying mantis colored in the pink hues of human flesh, creeping around the walls and the floor of the tiny two by three meter space.
+There lies a praying mantis colored in the pink hues of human flesh, creeping around the walls and the floor of the tiny two by three meter space.
 She has already turned over the mattress and was looking for something frantically.
 Her hair was frazzled like an overgrown bush.
 She muttered something to herself that was barely audible.
 They all look like oversized guinea pigs rattling around in cages.

 All of the sudden, she stops and looks in the direction of the window.
 She says nothing, she does nothing, she just stares at you with those sunken baggy eyes and a scowl that said many terrible things.
 She did not blink.
 She did not even wince once.
 Even cornered and trapped, she kept her face on.
 Commendable, to say the least.

-You avert your eyes, and walk to the interrogation room, greeting you with the same heavy metal steel door, the same paint on it with a number and a letter, the same letterbox window that doesn't let anybody see from the inside out.
+You look away and walk to the interrogation room, greeting you with the same heavy metal steel door, the same paint on it with a number and a letter, the same letterbox window that doesn't let anybody see from the inside out.
 Only big enough to hold you in with the two of them.

 You enter it, and Sergeant Bayer and Lieutenant Sessler are already there sitting on the chairs at the opposite end of a metal table.
 The Sergeant makes a big show of producing his wristwatch and rapping on it loudly, his usual scowl on his egg-shaped face.
 Bayer, ever the emotional miser, simply acknowledges you with a small nod.

 ### 4.-- No evidence presented

 (start a timer of random duration from 5 seconds to the duration of this block of text - 3 seconds. => transition to gunshot scene, game over) You explain that, despite what the surveillance might suggest and the repeated insistence to the contrary, there was no evidence of malfeasance or wrongdoing on part of either Albert Hassel or Nadine Leitzka.
 As suspicious one or both may be, it simply did not seem that these people presented a threat to the security of the State, nor did they appear to act in such away that would imply that they take part in any subversive activity.

-You recommend that they should be released at the earliest possible time and conclude the operation with a neutral ending that while unsatisfactory, proves to be an accurate reflection of what a government agency running a surveillance program actually accomplishes.
-[The timer should have activated here, the rest is content that people should not be able to view] You should not be able to read this, but if you are, please tweet the phrase "moe moe kyun" at asobulab so I know you're cool.
+You recommend that they should be released at the earliest possible time and conclude the operation [The timer should have activated here, the rest is content that people should not be able to view] with a neutral ending that while unsatisfactory, proves to be an accurate reflection of what a government agency running a surveillance program actually accomplishes.
+You should not be able to read this, but if you are, please tweet the phrase "moe moe kyun" at asobulab so I know you're cool.

 ### 4.1 Mystery Package was passed through (super leader +x and leader -1 no argument needed passthrough)

 You report that the veto on file that was supposed to stop the mystery package from arriving in Albert Hassel's mailbox did not exist in time when the surveillance operation officially started.
-The only explanation is that the veto was either not filled on time, or it was ignored deliberately, or it was an accidental mishap.
+There are three explanations: The veto was either not filled on time, it was ignored deliberately, or it was an accidental mishap.
 Either way, this was an official breach of protocol that you needed to report immediately.

 The silence between the two men in front of you refuses to go away.
-Every time you try to speak up it's as if there was an angel of death sitting behind you, daring to emit a single sound to make her scythe swing around your neck.
+Every time you try to speak up it's as if there was a noose slowly, but surely, squeezing your throat.
 You observe Sergeant Bayer balling the papers into his tight fist.
 You can see his knuckles go white and his finger tips redden with the strength of his grip.
 Lieutenant Sessler stares into the ceiling, transfixed by God knows what.
 He rocks back and forth, restless.

 You don't really know what to make of it or how to move forward.
 You'd love to grab the sheaf of yellow and white paper, and move on to the next clue, you'd love to bolt out of there, you'd love for some kind of cataclysm to make a hole above you and take you in a whirlwind.
-Anything to get out of this maniacal sound.
+Anything to get out of this maniacal sound that Sessler keeps making.

 Lieutenant Sessler, begins to speak with a caution you have never seen in the man.
 "W-w-well Agent.
 I think you are mistaking the interrogation with your own writing circle.
 I'd be more impressed with this attempt to be the department's own Hercule Poirot if it wasn't on Ministry time and resources."

-Sergeant Bayer turns his head, slowly, towards the hirsute, bald man that is Lieutenant Sessler.
-He looks like a stone lion sentinel, like those guarding the Gate.
+Sergeant Bayer turns his head, slowly, towards the bald man that is Lieutenant Sessler.
+He looks like a stone lion sentinel, like those guarding Brandenburg Gate.
 Stoic, and yet somehow you can feel the repressed, unbridled rage inside him.
 "That's your conclusion, Sessler?"
 He asks.

 "Sergeant, you cannot possibly accept this state-"